 The Barnett Whitetail Hunter II comes right out from the 2018 catalog to become a market-wide crossbow best seller.
 In fact, the Whitetail is a very successful line altogether, featuring multiple models including a women’s specific model.
 Super performant, packed with features, and at a very affordable price makes it a no brainer winner in today’s market.

-The Triggertech technology is raised up a notch compared to older model, with all stainless steel components which makes it even smoother and durable.
+The Triggertech technology has raised a notch compared to the older model, with all stainless steel components, which makes it even smoother and durable.
 As always, Barnett cares about your safety, incorporating the already proven ADF (anti dry fire) and finger safety reminders.